-Incident should be reported to Campus Security for documentation, and to the Associate Dean of Student Life & Development for further review and code of conduct action.
+Incident should be reported to Campus Security for documentation, and to the Director of Student Life and Activities for further review and code of conduct action.
 Cases referred for code of conduct action may be handled in the following manner:

 Any party involved in an incident that could jeopardize the welfare of members of the college community (physical altercation, possession of weapon, severe verbal threats) is subject to immediate suspension pending review of the case and scheduling of code of conduct hearing.
-This action is to be determined by the Associate Dean of Student Life & Development.
-Suspension means that student is not allowed to attend classes until the case is resolved, and if reinstated, they are responsible for any work missed during the period.
+This action is to be determined by the Director of Student Life and Activities.
+Suspension means that students are not allowed to attend classes until the case is resolved, and if reinstated, they are responsible for any work missed during the period.

 - a.
-Informal action Review of the incident by the Associate Dean of Student Life & Development or designee could result in consultation with necessary parties to discuss behavior, resolution, and appropriate action, if necessary.
+Informal action Review of the incident by the Associate Dean of Student Affairs or designee could result in consultation with necessary parties to discuss behavior, resolution, and appropriate action, if necessary.
 Written documentation of the incident and action will be filed accordingly. - b.
-Formal action Review of the incident by the Associate Dean of Student Life & Development or designee will result in the referral of case to the Code of Conduct Committee for hearing and recommended action.
+Formal action Review of the incident by the Associate Dean of Student Affairs or designee will result in the referral of case to the Code of Conduct Committee for hearing and recommended action.
 At that time, a hearing will be scheduled to review all information regarding the case, including parties involved and any other witnesses.
-The Code of Conduct Committee will offer recommended disciplinary action to the Associate Dean of Student Life & Development for final disposition.
-Written documentation of the recommended action will be provided to the parties involved, with the opportunity for appeal provided.
+The Code of Conduct Committee will offer recommended disciplinary action to the Dean of Student Affairs for final disposition.
+Written documentation of the recommended action will be provided to the parties involved, with the opportunity for an appeal provided.